coder/coder/docs/admin/appearance.md

 ![support links](../images/admin/support-links.png)

-Custom links can be set in the deployment configuration using the `server.yaml` file:
+Custom links can be set in the deployment configuration using the `-c <yamlFile>` flag to `coder server`.

 ```yaml
 supportLinks: